ripienaar/travlrmap/_posts/2015-01-09-config-map-section.md

 d34fda332a0f8997d33db8172b67b1a319fd79d108568aa4fbdb2b
 ```

-Computer your password by getting the md5 of the salt plus your password:
+Compute your password by getting the md5 of the salt plus your password:

 ```bash
 $ echo -n d34fda332a0f8997d33db8172b67b1a319fd79d108568aa4fbdb2bpassword | md5sum